 - Which is more important: being careful with the food on the weekends or exercising?

-It’s not surprising that consistency in food and beverage intake across the week was more important than in consistency in exercise, given the huge amount of calories one can eat even in a single meal.
-No exercise is able to compensate for eating 4 slices of pizza or going to an Italian or Mexican restaurant and gobbling down 2500 calories or more.
+It’s not surprising that consistency in food and beverage intake across the week was more important than in consistency in exercise.
+This is especially true given the huge amount of calories one can eat even in a single meal.
+No exercise is able to compensate for eating 4 slices of pizza.
+An hour at the gym won’t undo going to your favorite restaurant and gobbling down 2500 calories.

 Dr. James Hill and associates at the National Weight Control Registry reported that dietary consistency through the entire week correlated better with long term weight loss maintenance than flexibility on weekends and holidays.
 In fact, they found dietary constancy as the best predictor to long term weight maintenance.